ryanongwx/tp/docs/DeveloperGuide.md

 - **Actor**: User
 - **System**: MedBook
 - **Main Success Scenario (MSS)**:
-  1. User selects the option to add a new patient.
+  1. User requests to add a new patient.
   2. MedBook prompts the user to enter the patient's details.
   3. User enters the patient's details.
   4. MedBook validates the input and adds the patient to the list.
   5. MedBook confirms the addition to the user.
 - **Extensions**:
   - 3a.
-User enters invalid patient details.
+MedBook detects an error in the entered patient's details.
     - 3a1.
 MedBook shows an error message and prompts the user to enter the details again.
     - Use case resumes at step 3.